Training & Qualifications

 Since embracing the methods of Core Energetics, I’m enjoying a fuller energetic balance between body, mind, emotions and spirit.
 My Body Psychotherapy Practice serves the local community with individual sessions that cultivate physical, emotional, mental and spiritual awareness and healing.
 It is deeply heart-warming to witness this beautiful, compassionate and respectful work unfold within each person, and enjoy the vitality and freedom it brings.

-In 2016 I closed my 30 year Byron Bay Dojang and now deliver the arts of Tai Chi, Qigong and Qi Power in classes, workshops and retreats around the Byron Shire and beyond.
+In 2016 I closed my 30 year Byron Bay Dojang and now deliver the arts of Tai Chi, Qigong and Tao Spirit in classes, workshops and retreats around the Byron Shire and beyond.
 My teaching continues to be informed by the empowerment of martial arts training and Eastern mindfulness techniques, but is more integrated and fulfilling through incorporating the wisdom of Body Psychotherapy.

 My work has now come full circle – from painting to meditation to psychotherapy to martial arts.
 Then back around to encompass Psychotherapy, with some time for painting.
 Life is enriched with insight, value and loving connection and I’m privileged and grateful to be able to empower others on their unique journey of personal development.